CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

 21. Close the file.
 This will save your changes and re-encrypt the encrypted YAML file for the current environment.
-22. Plan the changes to the Terraform state and verify that there are only _removals_ from the state and that these removals correspond to the new SSH SSM parameters defined in step #20:
+22. Plan the changes to the Terraform state and verify that there are only _removals_ from the state and that these removals correspond to the changes made in step #20:

     ```bash
     terraform plan